Jkytol/JKgatsby/src/content/post-2.md

 Cumulative Layout Shift (CLS): measures visual stability.
 To provide a good user experience, pages should maintain a CLS of less than 0.1.

-Gatsby loads only critical1 parts of the page, so your site loads as fast as possible.
-Once loaded, Gatsby prefetches2 resources for other pages so that clicking on the site feels incredibly fast.
+Gatsby loads only critical parts of the page, so your site loads as fast as possible.
+Once loaded, Gatsby prefetches resources for other pages so that clicking on the site feels incredibly fast.
 Gatsby lets teams focus on creating content-driven websites instead of worrying about performance.

 This websites was built with Gatsby and free hosting with Netlify.
 Gatsby offers following benefits.